 Figure 2.1.3a: Funding phases for the graduate school

-Currently, areas of active research at the host university are “infection and inflammation”; “brain behaviour and metabolism”, “cardiovascular genetics”, “imaging and signal processing in diagnostic and therapeutic applications”, “Structural Virology” and “engineering for medical applications”.
-All areas are interdisciplinary.
-They have roots in informatics / engineering and biomedicine.
-For this renewal proposal four branches have been specified (Figure 2.1.3b).
-An outline of the research in each branch will be given in the next sections.
-For each branch we will state individual fields of research, the major open problems, main contributions made by the work groups so far, new methods, and approaches to be taken to address open problems.
-Students select one of the fields in one branch, and will then determine a doctoral project in collaboration with their supervisor team.
-As part of the research training, branches set up specific curricula which add to the general curricula of the two main programmes (see section on research training).
+Currently, the main active research at the host university is done in the areas “infection and inflammation”, “brain behaviour and metabolism”, “cardiovascular genetics”, “imaging and signal processing in diagnostic and therapeutic applications”, “structural virology” and “engineering for medical applications”.
+All areas are interdisciplinary, having roots in informatics / engineering and biomedicine.
+For this renewal proposal four new branches have been specified (Figure 2.1.3b).
+An outline of the research in each branch is given in the next sections.
+For each branch we state individual fields of research, the major open problems, main contributions made by the work groups so far, new methods, and approaches to be taken to address open problems.
+Students will select one of the fields in one branch, and will then determine a doctoral project in collaboration with their supervisor team.
+As part of the research training, branches set up specific curricula that add to the general curricula of the two main programmes (see the section on research training).